 I also understand the fear of not liking your photographs or being worried that your children won't behave on the day.
 By looking at my website I am sure that you will know if you like my style or not.
 But in addition, I only ask for a minimal reservation fee to book your photo session.
 The only time you decide what purchases you would like to make is when you see your photographs, as I believe this is the only time you can make a clear decision.
 There is no minimum spend and no obligation.

 The thing I hear most from parents after they see their photos (and mostly from Mums who have voiced their concern over how they look before the photo shoot!) is how happy they are that they chose to go ahead and book a photo shoot.
 I so often hear the words "I am so glad we did this" with parents leaving so thankful and often surprised at how well the photos have turned out.

-So if you have been considering booking a photo shoot for a while now, how about picking up the phone and enquiring further because I know you won't regret it!
+So if you have been considering booking a photo shoot for a while now, how about you pick up the phone and enquire further because I know you won't regret it!

 0401 514 969